Dada Nexus Limited (DADA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Dada Nexus Limited (DADA) is $114.40, which is $5.17 above the current market price.
-The public float for DADA is 247.64M, and currently, short sellers hold a 1.17% ratio of that float.
-The average trading volume of DADA on March 10, 2023 was 2.10M shares.
+The average price predicted by analysts for DADA is $114.40, which is $6.22 above the current price.
+The public float for DADA is 247.64M and currently, short sellers hold a 1.10% ratio of that float.
+The average trading volume of DADA on March 14, 2023 was 2.11M shares.

 DADA’s Market Performance

-DADA stock saw a decrease of -14.52% in the past week, with a monthly decline of -29.86% and a quarterly a decrease of 25.88%.
-The volatility ratio for the week is 7.49%, and the volatility levels for the last 30 days are 6.50% for Dada Nexus Limited (DADA).
-The simple moving average for the last 20 days is -15.59% for DADA stock, with a simple moving average of 18.79% for the last 200 days.
+The stock of Dada Nexus Limited (DADA) has seen a -20.72% decrease in the past week, with a -36.12% drop in the past month, and a 4.60% gain in the past quarter.
+The volatility ratio for the week is 8.04%, and the volatility levels for the past 30 days are at 6.59% for DADA.
+The simple moving average for the last 20 days is -22.78% for DADA stock, with a simple moving average of 2.15% for the last 200 days.

 Analysts’ Opinion of DADA